WHY SCHEDULE AN APPOINTMENT?

 Additional Information for Zoom Appointments

-- You will get a Zoom invite and a link for needed paperwork the night before your appointment from the administrative assistant at the Counseling Center.
+- You will get a Zoom invite and a link for needed online paperwork within 24 hours before your appointment from the Counselor you will be meeting with at the Counseling Center.

 - Please complete the paperwork before you attend your Zoom appointment.
 Your clinician might delay the meeting if the paperwork is not completed.